DavidRRice/Magrathea/README.md

 should configure, build, and install the gsl package.
 A few prerequisites, such as `g++`, `make`, `make-guile`, may need to be install following the error messages throughout the process.

-On Ubuntu systems, the gsl package can also be installed from the Ubuntu repository using `sudo apt-get install libgsl23 libgsl-dev gsl-bin`.
+On Ubuntu systems, the gsl package can also be installed from the Ubuntu repository using `sudo apt install libgsl27 libgsl-dev gsl-bin`.

-On Windows systems, we suggest the [cyqwin terminal](https://www.cygwin.com/).
-Include package 'gsl' upon installation.
-We suggest including all packages in devel, science, math, and python along with a text editor.
+On Windows systems, we suggest using WSL and following the above isntructions.

 If an error message like "error while loading shared libraries: libgsl.so.23: cannot open shared object file: No such file or directory" is reported when running the code, add `export LD_LIBRARY_PATH=/usr/local/lib` (directory of gsl library files) to the `.bashrc` file, or add `setenv LD_LIBRARY_PATH /usr/local/lib` to the `.cshrc` file.

+When running many simulations with bulk input modes, OpenMP can be used to run individual planets in parallel, please contact us to get this set up in the code.

 ## Quick Start ##

 Installation:

+1. Open a terminal.
+Navigate to where you wish to install the directory.
-1. Clone the repository: `git clone https://github.com/Huang-CL/Magrathea.git`.
+2. Clone the repository: `git clone https://github.com/Huang-CL/Magrathea.git`.
-2. If the gsl library is not installed globally (under /usr/local/ or equivalent), edit `Makefile` to include the actual path toward the gsl headers (e.g. `~/include` or `~/gsl/include`) and gsl library (e.g. `~/lib` or `~/gsl/lib`) following `-I` in `CFLAGS` and `-L` in `LDFLAGS`.
-Note: The path after `-I` should end with `/include`, not `/include/gsl`.
+3. If the gsl library is not installed globally (under /usr/local/ or equivalent), edit `Makefile` to include the actual path toward the gsl headers (e.g. `~/include` or `~/gsl/include`) and gsl library (e.g. `~/lib` or `~/gsl/lib`) following `-I` in `CFLAGS` and `-L` in `LDFLAGS`.
 The path of headers and libraries can be found using `gsl-config --cflags` and `gsl-config --libs`.
-If the `gsl-config` command is not found, `gsl` may not have been installed properly.
+If the `gsl-config` command is not found, `gsl` may not have been installed properly.  _Note_: The path after `-I` should end with `/include`, not `/include/gsl`.
-3. Run `make -B` inside the code's directory.
+4. Run `make -B` inside the code's directory.
 (After the first compilation use `make` to compile the code.)

 Running a planet:

-4. Open src/main.cpp in a text editor.
+5. Open `run/mode0.cfg` in a text editor.
-5. Line 29: set `input_mode=0` (other options are listed below the line).
-6. Line 42*: set mass of the core, mantle, hydrosphere, and atmosphere in Earth-masses.
-Ex.
-Mcomp={0.3,0.7,0,0}
+6. Line 12-14: set mass of the core, mantle, hydrosphere, and atmosphere in Earth-masses.
-7. Line 40: set surface temperature and any temperature discontinuities.
-Ex.
-Tgap={0,0,0,300}
+7. Line 16-20: set surface temperature and any temperature discontinuities.
-8. Line 52: set output file name.
+8. Line 21: set output file name and path.
-9. Compile changed file with `make`.
+9. In terminal, compile changed file with `make`.
-9. Run MAGRATHEA with `./planet`.
+10. Run MAGRATHEA with `./planet run/mode0.cfg`.

-*We promise that the primary input parameters occuring on Line 42 is only a coincedence and does not reveal the Ultimate Question.

 ## Capability and Output ##

 MAGRATHEA uses a shooting to a fitting-point method with a Runge-Kutta-Fehlberg method with an adaptive step-size.
 The user's supplied mass fractions determine the enclosed mass at each layer's boundary.
 Within a layer the enclosed mass at which the phase changes is determined by P-T conditions.
 When a phase changes, the solver backs up to find the exact location of the phase change.
 The fitting point is at 20% the mass of the planet.
 The solver integrates until the inner and outer branch of integration agree at the fitting point with a relative error less than 10<sup>-4</sup>.

+### Input Modes ##

-There are 7 modes with different functionality described below.
-The `input_mode` is set in Line 29 in `main.cpp`.
+**There are 7 modes with different functionality described below.
+These modes can be used with the 7 .cfg files in the `run` directory.
+The code is then ran with `./planet mode_.cfg`.**

-### Primary Modes ##
-### input_mode=0 ###
+### mode0.cfg ###
 The basic capability: calculate the structure of a planet given the mass of each layer.

 Adjust the parameters of the `fitting_method()` function.
 Input four parameters in `Mcomp` for the planet's core mass, mantle mass, hydrosphere mass, and atmosphere mass in the unit of Earth-mass.
 Input four parameters in `Tgap` for the temperature of the surface and discontinuities in temperature at layer boundaries.
 The first number is the size of the discontinuity betweeen the core and the mantle with the last number being the surface temperature.